mojolicious/mojo.js/docs/User-Agent.md

 await ua.websocketOk('/ws', {protocols: ['test/1', 'test/2']});
 ```

-All test methods return the user agent object again to allow for easy method chaining and all state is stored inside the
+All test methods return the user-agent object again to allow for easy method chaining and all state is stored inside the
-user agent object.
+user-agent object.

 ```js
 // Status tests